yzen/wa11y/README.md

-# wa11ydator.js
+# wa11y

-A validation platform for accessibility
+A validation platform for web accessibility